yanidoodle/yanidoodle.github.io/README.md

 - 👋 Hi, I’m @yanidoodle
 - 👀 I’m interested in blockchain, travel, and good food
 - 🌱 I’m currently learning HTML/CSS and enjoying the process as a non-technical person :)
-- 💞️ I’m looking to collaborate on any exciting ideas related to blockchain (especially NFTs)
+- 💞️ I’m looking to collaborate on any exciting ideas related to blockchain
 - 📫 Take a look at my [Personal page](https://yanidoodle.github.io/), [Linkedin](https://www.linkedin.com/in/maayan-kim/) or [Twitter](https://twitter.com/bunneydoodle)